chandini612/hello-world/README.md

 # hello-world

-This is chandini, currently pursuing master in analytics degree at Harrisburg University.
+This is chandini, currently pursuing master's degree  in analytics  at Harrisburg University.